skytin1004/skytin1004.github.io/README.md

 ## Engage and Connect

 I believe in the power of community and learning together.
 I invite you to engage with my posts, share your thoughts, and be a part of this journey.
 Your comments and feedback are not only welcome, they're appreciated!

+---

+Feel free to reach out and connect with me on [LinkedIn](https://www.linkedin.com/in/minseok-song-b6347b26a/) or [GitHub](https://github.com/skytin1004).